SDVOSB Certification Guide: Requirements and Strategy for Veterans

 8:06

 SDVOSB certification gives veteran-owned businesses access to billions in set-aside contracts, but the process is rarely straightforward.
-Applications face significant rejection risks, and under the SBA’s Veteran Small Business Certification (VetCert) program, processing typically takes 60–90 days, depending on workload and document requests.
-Success depends less on veteran status itself and more on whether your documents align to show ownership and control.
+Applications face significant rejection risks, and success depends less on veteran status itself and more on whether your documents align to show ownership and control.
+The good news: the SBA cleared its VetCert backlog in late 2025 and reduced processing times to an average of just 12 days, down from the 60 to 90 days that was typical throughout most of 2024 and early 2025.

 What is SDVOSB Certification?